-From this battery of RBC-simulated statistics, we can see that the original RBC model, one portraying a closed economy without government, produces a surprisingly good account of Venezuela's cyclical economic activity.
+From this battery of real business cycle statistics we can see that a basic RBC model, one portraying a closed economy without government, produces a surprisingly good account of Venezuela's cyclical economic activity.
+The fit becomes even better if we calibrate the model for the non-oil sector of the economy and contrast its predictions accordingly.
+Table IX below reports the outcomes of this exercise, which must be compared to Table IV.